ibm-cloud-docs/billing-usage/exporting-usage.md

 | Credits Used        | `subscription.subscriptions.terms.credits.used`             | The credits used in this month |
 | Credits Balance     | `subscription.subscriptions.terms.credits.balance`          | The remaining credits in this term |
 {: class="simple-tab-table"}
-{: caption="Table 3.
-Account summary CSV header titles and JSON report fields for subscriptions" caption-side="bottom"}
+{: caption="Account summary CSV header titles and JSON report fields for subscriptions" caption-side="bottom"}
 {: tab-group="account-summary-1-0"}
 {: #subscription-id-1-0}
 {: tab-title="Subscriptions"}